nuodb/nuodb-cp-docs/content/docs/reference/samples/cp.nuodb.com_databasebackup.md

   # Source holds information about the actual backup.
 This field is immutable
   # after creation.
   source:
+    # A reference to the Database object from which a backup should be created.
+    # This database is assumed to be in the same namespace as the
+    # DatabaseBackup object.
+This field should be set if the backup does not
+    # exists, and needs to be created.
+This field is immutable after creation.
+    databaseRef:
+      # Name of the referent
+      name: database
 ```

 ## Extended example